-City of Hope, located near Los Angeles, California, is a nationally recognized leader in the research and treatment of neuroblastoma, Wilms Tumors and other pediatric cancers.
-We have been named a best hospital for cancer by U.S. News & World Report for over a decade and a National Cancer Institute comprehensive cancer center, the highest designation that recognizes our commitment to cancer treatment, research and education.
+City of Hope is a nationally recognized leader in researching and treating neuroblastoma, Wilms' tumors, and other pediatric cancers.
+We have been named a best hospital for cancer by U.S. News & World Report for over a decade.

 As a founding member of the National Comprehensive Cancer Network, our doctors also help develop and improve evidence-based cancer treatment guidelines for patients throughout the country.

 City of Hope is one of the few facilities designated a comprehensive cancer center by the National Cancer Institute.